albanpuech/risky-biscuits-project/README.md

 </p>

-For each climate, there exists a statistically significant difference between the overall score of the various beer styles, leading us to think that people from certain climates prefer certain beer styles.
-We then looked at how the mean overall score changed across climates, for each beer style.
-On this plot, we've added the micro average, i.e. the overall mean over the climates.
+For each climate, there exists a statistically significant difference (at confidence level 95%) between the **overall** score of most beer styles.
+This difference in beer style preference is similar across climates, leading us to think that people from different climates tend to have very similar style preferences.
+We then looked at how the mean **overall** score changed across climates, for each beer style.
+On this plot, we've added the micro average, i.e. the **overall** mean over the climates.

 <p align="center">
   <br>